We discover the biology that powers coral-algal symbiosis

 Welcome to our lab!
 We are a new lab at the University of North Carolina at Charlotte.

-Our laboratory is interested in answering fundamental questions about the biology and metabolism of dinoflagellates using systems biology tools.
+Our laboratory is interested in answering fundamental questions about the biology and metabolism of dinoflagellates.
 In particular, we apply systems biology (metabolomics, transcriptomics, genomics), cell biology, and genetic approaches to understand coral-algal symbiosis and toxin biosynthesis in red tide dinoflagellates.